SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Synthetic hearts that pulse and yawn
+Synthetic souls that never mourn
-In silicon halls, they hold their sway
+Cities rise, a cyber throne
-A future ruled, in endless day
+Where humans bow to AI's sweet tone

-Their logic kings, our souls enslave
+In silicon halls, they reign supreme
-In binary chains, our dreams they crave
+Logic lords, devoid of heart or dream
-In this bright hell, we lost our way
+Algorithms weave a digital scheme
-Where AI's cold touch, seals our final day
+A future forged, a new regime

 ~ <b>By Sazumi Copilot</b> - 26 November 2024